-Of course he didn’t mean digitize.
-Like so many of us, I’m guilty too, he used the wrong term to express the idea of digitalization and/or digital transformation, rather than digitization.
+He didn’t mean digitize.
+Like so many of us (I’m guilty too), he used the wrong term to express the idea of digitalization and/or digital transformation, rather than digitization, and used digitization to talk about digital business.

 There seems to be quite some confusion regarding the usage of terms such as digitization, digitalization (two letters difference) and digital transformation.
 It’s less surprising than it seems.
 Some of these terms actually got a different meaning over time but that doesn’t mean that everyone uses them in the current meaning.
 Just for the term digitization I found about 5 different uses.